xelis-project/xelis-seed-bruteforce/README.md

 # XELIS Seed Bruteforce

-Did you missed a word in your seed?
+Did you miss a word in your seed?
 This tool will help you to find it.

 ## Usage